-The Company does not consolidate residential or commercial mortgage securitizations (JPMorgan Chase-sponsored or third-partysponsored) when it or an affiliate is not the servicer (and therefore does not have the power to direct the most significant activities of the trust) or does not hold a beneficial interest in the trust that could potentially be significant to the trust.
+The Company does not consolidate residential or commercial mortgage securitizations (JPMorgan Chase-sponsored or thirdparty-sponsored) when it or an affiliate is not the servicer (and therefore does not have the power to direct the most significant activities of the trust) or does not hold a beneficial interest in the trust that could potentially be significant to the trust.

-The following table presents at June 30, 2020, the total unpaid principal amount of assets held in JPMorgan Chase-sponsored private-label securitization entities in which the Company has continuing involvement.
+The following table presents at June 30, 2022, the total unpaid principal amount of assets held in JPMorgan Chase-sponsored private-label securitization entities in which the Company has continuing involvement.
 The Company's continuing involvement includes holding senior interests or subordinated interests and derivative transactions.
+The Company's maximum loss exposure from retained and purchased interests is the carrying value of these interests.

-Principal amount outstanding JPMorgan Chase interest in securitized assets in nonconsolidated VIEs ^{(c)(d)(e)}
+Princi pal amount outstanding securit Chase interest in ized assets in idated VIEs ^{(c)(d)(e)}

-(in millions) secur ld in nonconsolidated itization VIEs with nuing involvement Financial ins struments owned
+(in millions) held in nonconsolidated curitization VIEs with ntinuing involvement Financial ir struments owned

 Securitization-related ^(a)

 Residential mortgage:

-Prime/Alt-A and option adjustable rate mortgages ("ARMs") \$ 17,411 \$ 343
+Prime/Alt-A and option adjustable rate mortgages ("ARMs") \$ 29,179 \$ 293

-Subprime 498 9
+Subprime 137 4

-Commercial and other ^(b) 88,635 702
+Commercial and other ^(b) 76,824 505

-Total \$ 106,544 \$ 1,054
+Total \$ 106,140 \$ 802